David Treuer: Literary career

 He published his first novel, Little, in 1995, which features multiple narrators and points of view.
 His second, The Hiawatha, followed in 1999.
 It was named for a fleet of trains operated by the Chicago, Milwaukee, St. Paul and Pacific Railroad (and by allusion the epic poem The Song of Hiawatha by Henry Wadsworth Longfellow.)
 The novel features a Native American family who migrate to Minneapolis in the mid-twentieth century under the federally sponsored urban relocation program.
 One of two brothers works on the railroad.

 In the fall of 2006, Treuer published his third novel, The Translation of Dr Apelles.
 The Native American professor is presented as a translator who lives alone and works with an unnamed language.
 He confounds many expectations of Native American characters.
 Dnitia Smith said that Appelles is "untranslated, a man who cannot make sense of his own history, his personal narrative, perhaps because it falls between two cultures, two languages."
 Brian Hall wrote, "The hidden theme of his novel is that fiction is all about games, lies and feints, about the heightened pleasure we can derive from a narrative when we recognize that it is artful."
 Treuer uses a double narrative with allusions to several classical and other Western works to pull the novel (and Native American literature) into the mainstream.

-That year Treuer published a book of essays, entitled Native American Fiction: A User's Manual (2006).
+That year, Treuer also published a book of essays, entitled Native American Fiction: A User's Manual (2006).
 It was controversial because he challenged the work of major writers and urged readers to see the genre of "Native American Fiction" as closely linked to many other literatures in English, and not as a "cultural artifact" of historic Indian culture.
 He argues against Native American writing being read as ethnography rather than literature.